-- Federal Bureau of Investigation, FBI Uniform Crime Reports: 2011-2013. - Illinois State Police.
-This indicator report - This indicator reports the rate of violent crime offenses reported by the sheriff's office or county police department per 100,000 residents.
-Violent crime includes homicide, rape, robbery, and appravated assault.
-This indicator is relevant because it assesses community safety. - Participation by law enforcement agencies in the UCR program is voluntary.
+- Sources: Notes: - Federal Bureau of Investigation, FBI Uniform Crime Reports: 2011-2013.

+\\The Country of the Party of th - Illinois State Police. - This indicator reports the rate of violent crime offenses reported by the sheriff's office or county police department per 100,000 residents.
+Violent crime includes having the property of the property - homicide, rape, robbery, and aggravated assault.
+This indicator is relevant because it assesses community safety.

+Participation by law enforcement agencies in the UCR program is voluntary.
 Sub-state data do not necessarily represent an exhaustive list of crimes due to gaps in reporting.
 Also, some institutions of higher education have their own police departments, which handle offenses occurring within campus grounds; these offenses are not included in the violent crime statistics, but can be obtained from the Uniform Crime Reports Universities and Colleges data tables.